awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-localzones.md

 **To use a Capacity Reservation in a Local Zone**

 1. Enable the Local Zone for use in your AWS account\.
-For more information, see [ Enable Local Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#opt-in-local-zone) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information, see [Opt in to Local Zones](using-regions-availability-zones.md#opt-in-local-zone)\.

 1. Create a Capacity Reservation in the Local Zone\.
 For **Availability Zone**, choose the Local Zone\.
 The Local Zone is represented by an AWS Region code followed by an identifier that indicates the location, for example `us-west-2-lax-1a`\.
 For more information, see [Create a Capacity Reservation](capacity-reservations-using.md#capacity-reservations-create)\.